intersystems-community/vscode-objectscript/docs/Projects.md

 * Right-click on a project node in the Projects Explorer and select the `Delete Project` menu option.
 * Open the command palette and run the `Objectscript: Delete Project` command.

-Deleting a project does **NOT** delete its contents.
-It fires the `DeletedDocument` source control action if the deletion was successful and a server-side source control class is enabled.

 {: #server-side}
 ## Editing Project Contents Server-Side